moonchangin/GoodDocData/README.md

 *instructions in italics can be deleted as sections are filled in*

+*most fields are optional, last 4 are not*

 ## Please cite our work -- here is the ICMJE Standard Citation:

 ### ...and a link to the DOI: *You can make a free DOI with zenodo, synapse, figshare, or other resources <link>*